 - See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.

 Read and Write for Google Chrome can be used to help students with reading deficiencies as they navigate the Flipgrid website.

 Directions for this activity:

-- Use one of the following videos or the document guide to introduce Flipgrid to students.
+- Use the Student Guide to introduce Flipgrid to students.

 - Share your topic with students in one of two ways: